Skip to content

 The STEAMe Solution:

-The STEAMe Unified Record replaces spreadsheets with a dynamic, real-time learner profile.
-It consolidates your data into a single, always-up-to-date digital record that’s shared across partners and initiatives.
-By giving you one trusted source of truth, it removes the guesswork and empowers your team to focus on driving learner success at scale.
+STEAMe replaces spreadsheets with a dynamic, real-time learner profile called the "Unified Learner Record".
+It consolidates data into a single, always-up-to-date digital record that’s shared across partners and initiatives.
+By providing one trusted source of truth, STEAMe removes the guesswork and empowers teams to focus on driving learner success at scale.

-MYTH 2: One-size-fits-all communication keeps learners engaged
+Myth 2: One-size-fits-all communication keeps learners engaged

 It’s tempting to think that a single channel—like email blasts, announcements, flyers, or newsletters—can reach every learner and keep them on track.
 But in reality, fragmented communication leads to missed messages, low engagement, and increased stop-out risk.